-Under the Convention on Wetlands (Ramsar, 1971), each Contracting Party undertakes to designate at least one wetland site for inclusion in the List of Wetlands of International Importance (the “Ramsar List”).
-There are over 2,000 “Ramsar Sites” on the territories of over 160 Ramsar Contracting Parties across the world.
+Under the Convention on Wetlands (Ramsar, 1971), each Contracting Party undertakes to designate at least one wetland site for inclusion in the List of Wetlands of International Importance.
+There are over 2,000 "Ramsar Sites" on the territories of over 160 Contracting Parties across the world.

-For more information on the Convention, please visit the Ramsar website.
+For more information on the Convention, please visit the Convention website.

 The Ramsar Sites Information Service